openclimatefix/nowcasting_dataset/nowcasting_dataset/data_sources/README.md

         return v

 ```
-6. Add to new data source `Batch` object.
+6. Add new data source to the `nowcasting_dataset.dataset.batch.Batch` class.

 7. Add new data source to `nowcasting.dataset.datamodule.NowcastingDataModule`.

-8. Add configuration data to configuration model, for example where the raw data is loaded from.
+8. Add configuration data to configuration model (`nowcasting_dataset/config/model.py`), for example where the raw data is loaded from.

 ### Testing
 1. Create a test to check that new data source is loaded correctly.